 It is a good idea to know what is the eventual purpose of the shabin so that you build exactly what you need.

-- Permanent shabin: If your goal is to build a permanent shabin, then you might want to get permission for something slightly larger than 100 sq. ft.
-We know a family of four who is happy in their 200 sq.ft. shabin.
+- Permanent tiny home: If your goal is to build something permanent, then you might want to get permission for something slightly larger than 100 sq. ft.
+We know a family of four who is happy in their 200 sq. ft. shabin.
 It’s on a really remote piece of property, so they only go there once or twice a summer.

 - Storage shed: If the shabin is going to turn into a storage shed or a garden shed, then you’ll probably want to build in double doors so that it’s easy to get wheelbarrows and bikes into the shed.
 You also don’t need as many windows in a storage shed.

-Probably the most important piece of planning required for building a shabin is to decide what you are going to build.
-Here are three options:
+Probably the most important piece of planning required is to decide what you are going to build.
+Here are the three main options:

 1. Non-permanent structures